-When you open a bank account, you often see two common options: a current account and a savings account.
-Many people feel confused about which one to choose.
-Both accounts are useful, but they are made for different purposes.
+When you open a bank account, you usually see two common options: a current account and a savings account.
+Both are useful, but they are designed for different purposes and users.

 What is a Savings Account?